sjsadowski/DevSecCon2016/dsc.md

 means you already have at least the knowledge
   * For those who don't, I my hope is that there are at least no surprises.
 4. This is not a "how-to" guide so much as a "how we did" guide
-5. Everything revolves around the idea of "minimum necessary access."
+5. Everything revolves around the idea of "minimum necessary access" and "do it securely or don't do it"
 6. How did we start?
 7. Worked to understand our security space
 8. Knowing how we could manage our infrastructure was key